-A Netflix Australia VPN can make your location appear to be in a US city, while you’re relaxing in your beach house in Sydney, so you can enjoy all the quality content present in the US library of Netflix.
+A Netflix Australia VPN can make your location appear to be in a US city, while you’re relaxing in your beach house in Sydney so that you can enjoy all the quality content present in the US library of Netflix.
 A similar example is that of Hulu Plus, which is again, exclusively for US residents.

 Because the alternatives aren’t as thorough or convenient

-Alternatives to VPN software do exist namely, browser-based web proxies as well as DNS proxies.
+Alternatives to VPN software do exist, namely, browser-based web proxies as well as DNS proxies.

 Smart DNS solutions are a newer alternative to traditional VPNs: instead of altering your IP, they rely on custom DNS servers for routing your traffic and will help you get past geo-restrictions.

-However, the data itself is unencrypted and can be tapped into by hackers / government eavesdroppers.
+However, the data itself is unencrypted and can be tapped into by hackers/government eavesdroppers.
 This means that they are unreliable from a security perspective.